-EXAMPLE OF HOW TO FILL OUT A TAX CREDITS SCHEDULE FOR CREDITS THAT DO NOT REQUIRE PRE-APPROVAL
+EXAMPLE OF HOW TO FILL OUT A TAX CREDIT SCHEDULE FOR CREDITS THAT DO NOT REQUIRE PRE-APPROVAL

-If receiving the same credit type from multiple entities, you should complete one tax credit schedule for each credit code.
-For the credit generated this tax year, list the Company Name, ID number and % of credit; if applicable.
-If the credit originated with this taxpayer, enter this taxpayer's name and ID# and 100% for the percentage.
+If receiving the same credit type from multiple entities, you must complete one tax credit schedule for each credit code.
+For the credit generated this tax year, list the Company Name and ID number if applicable.
+If the credit originated with this taxpayer, enter this taxpayer's name and ID#.
 Only enter a certificate number if the Department has provided a letter with your unique certificate number because the credit is preapproved.
 Purchased credits and credits received from an allocation should also be included on this schedule.
 If a credit is purchased from a previous year the credit should be claimed as previous year credit.

-1. Credit Code 103 Employer's Jobs Tax Cred dit 🗾 🖌 103 2.
-Company Name TAXPAYER'S NAME ID Number 12-345678 9 Credit Certificate # % of Credit 100 Credit Genera this Tax Year ted 45,000 3.
-Company Name XYZ LLC ID Number 67-000987 5 Credit Certificate # % of Credit Credit General this Tax Year ted 3,000 4.
-Company Name ABC COMPANY ID Number 57-223344 5 Credit Certificate # % of Credit Credit General this Tax Year ted 3,000 5.
-Company Name ID Number Credit Certificate # % of Credit Credit Generat this Tax Year ted 6.
-Company Name ID Number Credit Certificate # % of Credit Credit Generat this Tax Year ted 7.
-Company Name ID Number Credit Certificate # % of Credit Credit Genera this Tax Year ted 8.
-Company Name ID Number Credit Certificate # % of Credit Credit Generated this Tax Year 9 Total available credit for this tax year (sum of Lines 2 through 8) 9 51,000 10 Enter the amount of credit sold (only certain credits can be sold; see instructions) 10 11.
-Total allocated to owners on Schedule 9 11.
+1. Credit Code 1 L03 2.
+Company Name TAXPAYER'S NAME ID Number 12-3456789 Credit Certificate # Credit Generated this Tax Year 45,000 3.
+Company Name XYZ LLC ID Number 67-0009876 Credit Certificate # Credit Generated this Tax Year 3,000 4.
+Company Name ABC COMPANY ID Number 57-2233445 Credit Certificate # Credit Generated this Tax Year 3,000 5.
+Company Name ID Number Credit Certificate # Credit Generated this Tax Year 6.
+Company Name ID Number Credit Certificate # Credit Generated this Tax Year 7.
+Company Name ID Number Credit Certificate # Credit Generated this Tax Year 8.
+Company Name ID Number Credit Certificate # Credit Generated this Tax Year 9.
+Total available credit for this tax year (sum of Lines 2 through 8) 9.
+51,000 10.
+Enter the amount of credit sold (only certain credits can be sold; see instructions) 10.
+11. Total allocated to owners on Schedule 11 11.
 51,000 12.
-Credit used on Form IT-CR 12 12.
-Credits eligible to be sold that were not sold or a years (do not include amounts elected to be approximately appro 13.
-14. Credits used on Schedule 1 Line 3 14.
+Credit used on Form IT-CR 12.
+Credits eligible to be sold that were not sold or allocated to partners from previous years (do not include amounts elected to be applied to withholding) 13.
+14. Credits used on Schedule 3 Line 3 14.
 15. Potential carryover to next tax year (Line 9 less Lines 10, 11, 12, 14 plus Line 13) 15.
+0

-EXAMPLE OF HOW TO FILL OUT A TAX CREDITS SCHEDULE FOR CREDITS THAT REQUIRE PRE-APPROVAL
+EXAMPLE OF HOW TO FILL OUT A TAX CREDIT SCHEDULE FOR CREDITS THAT REQUIRE PRE-APPROVAL

-If receiving the same credit type from multiple entities, you should complete one tax credit schedule for each credit code.
-For the credit generated this tax year, list the Company Name, ID number and % of credit; if applicable.
-If the credit originated with this taxpayer, enter this taxpayer's name and ID# and 100% for the percentage.
+If receiving the same credit type from multiple entities, you must complete one tax credit schedule for each credit code.
+For the credit generated this tax year, list the Company Name and ID number if applicable.
+If the credit originated with this taxpayer, enter this taxpayer's name and ID#.
 Only enter a certificate number if the Department has provided a letter with your unique certificate number because the credit is preapproved.
 Purchased credits and credits received from an allocation should also be included on this schedule.
 If a credit is purchased from a previous year the credit should be claimed as previous year credit.